Barbara Bull, organizational growth and development, director

 In the case that the Mediation Committee’s help is warranted, the following process has been designed to support the timely support of the conflict.
 Adjustments to this process will be made to best meet the needs of the situation.

 Leaders experiencing the conflict submit relevant documentation to explain their situation to the committee (in general, this should not exceed a few pages).

-A member (or members) of the mediation committee will speak with each member involved in the conflict individually (in person or via phone, skype, etc.) To understand the situation and the parties’ preferred solution.
+A member (or members) of the mediation committee may speak with each member involved in the conflict individually (in person or via phone, skype, etc.) to understand the situation and the parties’ preferred solution.